m110/grafcli/README.md

 cp /etc/grafcli/grafcli.conf.example /etc/grafcli/grafcli.conf
 ```

-You will need at least one of the backend libraries listed above.
+You will need at least one of the backend libraries listed above (except sqlite3, which comes with Python).

 ## TODO